|We recorded Sunday mornings.|

 Biggles Malone, a member of “The 13th Generation” is a slacker and a nobody.
-He and his erstwhile “love interest” Malekha and his best acquaintance Satch insult each other and sit around and waste time at The Raghouse, a local coffee emporium.
+He and his erstwhile “love interest” Malekha and his best "acquaintance" Satch insult each other and sit around and waste time at The Raghouse, a local coffee emporium.

-The Adventure of Annie Gordon by Beemer
+The Adventures of Annie Gordon by Beemer

 Annie Gordon is a sensitive, young, professional woman, working as a manager at Harlow’s Department Store in Manhattan.
 Annie serves as a model for the right way to behave as a mature adult, whether dealing with her back-biting co-worker Stacey Petrillo, her gay co-worker Steve, her bigoted boss Mr. Harlow -- or falling in love with DJ Paul Travis.